Young monks in Bhutan

 Spices in a market in Bhutan

-13. Plastic bags were banned in Bhutan in 1999 and remain prohibited.
+13. Plastic bags were banned in Bhutan in 1999 when they became one of the first countries in the world to do so and they remain prohibited still.

 Typical celebrations in Bhutan